 The Membership Rewards Program isn't open to everyone - whether you're able to join depends on what type of American Express card you have.
 Enrollment is automatic with certain cards, including:

 Amex EveryDay offers 10,000 Membership Rewards® points if you spend $1,000 on purchases within the first three months of opening your new card account.
 This card earns 2x points at U.S. supermarkets (on up to $6,000/year in purchases, then 1x) and 1x points on other purchases.
 If you make 20 or more purchases with your card in a billing period, you will get 20% extra points on those purchases (less returns and credits).
 Enjoy a 0% intro APR on purchases and balance transfers for 12 months, then a variable rate, currently 13.74% to 23.74%.
 There is no annual fee.
 Terms apply.

-American Express Platinum offers 40,000 Membership Rewards points if you spend $3,000 on purchases with your new card within the first three months of opening your account.
-You earn 5x points for flights booked directly with airlines or with American Express Travel.
+American Express Platinum offers 60,000 Membership Rewards points if you spend $5,000 on purchases with your new card within the first three months of opening your account.
+You earn 5x Membership Rewards® points on flights booked directly with airlines or with American Express Travel.
 This is a charge card so you will have to pay your balance in full each month.
-There is a $450 annual fee.
+There is a $550 annual fee.

 This card includes several benefits for travelers: This card offers up to $200 Uber Savings annually.
 This card also offers up to a $200 airline fee credit per year to cover baggage fees and more at your selected qualifying airline.
 This card gives you access to 5 airport lounge networks including The Centurion® lounge network, The International American Express lounges, Delta Sky Club® lounges, Priority Pass(TM) Select, and Airspace Lounge.
 Enrollment required for Priority Pass Select.
 There is no foreign transaction fees.
 This card also gives you access to Platinum Card® Concierge.
-You can enroll to get complimentary Hilton HHonors™ Gold Status and complimentary Starwood Preferred Guest® Gold Status.
-Terms and limitations apply.
+You can enroll to get complimentary Hilton Honors™ Gold Status and complimentary Starwood Preferred Guest® Gold Status.
+Terms Apply.